-Are your kids nervous of their first day of school?
+Are your kids nervous about their first day of school?
 Or maybe they have back-to-school anxiety?
 Here’s how to ease school drop-off tears and how to know when separation distress is more of an anxiety disorder

 For many kids, the first day of school, or going back to school (and getting back into the school routine) can bring on feelings of dread.
 Here are Psychologist Pip Johnson’s tips on how to ease separation distress, what not to do, and when normal separation distress becomes separation anxiety disorder.

 There are really only two big things to avoid when it comes to separation anxiety – giving in, and sneaking out!
 Research shows that giving in to children’s separation anxiety by allowing them not to attend school will not help their anxiety in the long run, and may make it worse.
 Small allowances such as reducing the length of the school day are ok, but it is really important that the child still goes to school so they get through the ‘separation’ and discover that everything turns out ok.
 Saying goodbye is hard, but it is much harder for your little one when they look up and realise you’ve snuck out.
 To build trust and feelings of security, we need to tell our little ones that we’re leaving, and can use our goodbye ritual to help them feel loved and supported.